olipho/scraping_projects/README.md

 ## review_scores
 Created to learn how to scrape from multiple pages and put into a single dataframe.
 The purpose of this scrape allows me to see the most recent Pitchfork review scores showing artist and album title without having to load each page.

+This was the first project I did where I successfully scraped URLs into a list and then looped through the list to scrape each page in turn.
+It created some (what were at the time) interesting challenges in creating different dataframe columns from data on differing pages.
+As with the running_data script, extracting the correct elements from a page was tricky at times, but more straight forward here in this case.

 Modules: beautifulsoup, requests, pandas, ...

 ## Wikipedia